-In Bern with Young Boys, Lulic played for just one season – scoring 9 in 44 in all competitions, which, to this day, is his highest tally whilst playing for a top flight club.
-Whilst at Young Boys, Lulic caught the eye of SS Lazio and club director Igli Tare travelled to Switzerland to negotiate with then Young Boys boss Vladimir Petkovic.
+In Bern with Young Boys, Lulic played for just one season – scoring 9 in 44 in all competitions, which, to this day, is his highest tally whilst playing for a top-flight club.
+Whilst at Young Boys, Lulic caught the eye of S.S.
+Lazio and club Sporting Director Igli Tare traveled to Switzerland to negotiate with then Young Boys boss Vladimir Petkovic.
 Lulic signed for Lazio and Tare was so impressed with Petkovic that when the club parted ways with Edoardo Reja in 2012, Petkovic was shortlisted and subsequently signed as head coach.

-Senad Lulic is in his eighth season at Lazio, featuring in 301 total matches for the Biancocelesti; scoring in his 300thagainst Bologna in December 2018.
-Lulic’s biggest moment for the club came with the 2013 Coppa Italia final, where the Bosnian scored a dramatic winner against AS Roma to give Lazio a historic cup victory over their fiercest rivals.
+Senad Lulic is in his eighth season at Lazio, featuring in 301 total matches for the Biancocelesti; scoring in his 300th against Bologna in December 2018.
+Lulic’s biggest moment for the club came with the 2013 Coppa Italia Final, where the Bosnian scored a dramatic winner against Derby della Capitale rivals AS Roma, to give Lazio a historic cup victory over their fiercest rivals.

-Lulic became the captain of Lazio in the summer of 2017, when Lucas Biglia left the club in favour of a move to a rich AC Milan side.
-Biglia won a total of 0 trophies with Lazio during his time at the club and as captain but, once the Argentine left and Lulic became captain, the Biancocelesti lifted the Supercoppa Italian just a month later.
-Lulic has been a mainstay for Lazio in recent years and we look forward to what he has left to offer the capital city club.
+Lulic became the captain of Lazio in the summer of 2017 when Lucas Biglia left the club in favor of a move to a rich AC Milan side.
+Biglia won a total of 0 trophies with Lazio during his time at the club and as captain but, once the Argentine left and Lulic became captain, the Biancocelesti lifted the Supercoppa Italiana just a month later.
+Lulic has been a mainstay for Lazio in recent years and one can only hope that he ends his career with the club, offering his all for the capital city club.

 How Does Senad Lulic Fit in at Lazio?